-One of the stores I came across on Instagram is Namanama, handpicked vintage & antique wedding dresses by Nathalie, based in Limburg, the Netherlands.
+One of the stores I came across on Instagram is Namanama, handpicked vintage, antique sustainable wedding dresses by Nathalie, based in Limburg, the Netherlands.
 I love the dreamy images of the dresses.
 You can get an impression of the collection on their website and order the dresses online as well.

 I love all garments from Lina’s collection, all high-quality vintage items that tell stories.
 And look at the dreamy images.
 As a photographer I love that they capture every piece on 35mm film.
-Their collection does not only contain sustainable bridal gowns, but a lot of their dresses are really suitable to wear on your wedding day.
+Their collection does not only contain sustainable wedding dresses, but a lot of their gowns are really suitable to wear on your wedding day.

 The same goes for Ginger Aardbei: A lovely collection of pre-loved vintage items, in the section “wedding dresses” you can find some really nice dresses fit to wear on your special day.
 Perfect if you’re not looking for a traditional wedding dress, but want to go for a more 70s or bohemian vibe.